Articles in this section

 EasyMedia - Transitions

-If you choose to print and measure a target from scratch, follow these steps:
+If you choose to print and measure a target, follow these steps:

 1. First, select your spectrophotometer device.

-2. Choose light and dark ink targets for measurement.
+2. Choose the targets to measure.
 For more details, please refer to your device technote.

 3. Click "Next".